lhcb/starterkit-lessons/06-loki-functors.md

 max_pt = max([PT(child) for child in find_tracks(cand)])
 ```
+> ## A note about the try/except {.callout}
+>
+> If you import LoKi before running this example, it magically removes the `.data()` function and allows the particle to be used directly.
+The code above is made general using the `try`/`except` block and will work in either case.

 However, LoKi offers functions for performing such operations, namely `MAXTREE` and `MINTREE`, which get as parameters the selection criteria, the functor to calculate and a default value.
 In our example,